MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 Since database backups don't happen instantaneously, it was nearly impossible to take the perfect snapshot.
 We worked around this by developing tools that allowed us to confidently ignore anomalies of this sort.

-Once we felt like William was ready to take over for the monthly job, we disabled the it in Server and met during the wee hours of the morning on the first of the month to run billing manually.
+Once we felt like William was ready to take over for the monthly job, we disabled it in Server and met during the wee hours of the morning on the first of the month to run billing manually.
 We would use the window between 00:00 UTC and the scheduled time (about 2 AM, local time) to transfer snapshots to a local instance of Server and compare its outputs with William in production.
 If they checked out, we would promote William's results, and if there was doubt, we would manually trigger Server to do the job.
 It took a few tries to make the switch, but William has been calculating bills in the US since last summer, and we put him in charge of EU billing on new years day.